 Skip to main content

 With OIDC Workload Identity Federation, your workloads obtain an OIDC JWT from your Identity Provider (IdP) and exchange it for temporary AI Object Storage credentials.
-This eliminates the need to store long-lived secrets in your applications.
-This guide walks through the complete workflow: configuring your OIDC provider, creating a WIF configuration in the Cloud Console, setting up organization access policies, and exchanging tokens for credentials.
+This eliminates the need to store long-lived secrets in your applications, which reduces the risk of credential leakage and simplifies key rotation.
+This guide is for administrators and platform engineers who need to grant non-CoreWeave workloads access to AI Object Storage without provisioning static keys.
+It walks through the complete workflow: configuring your OIDC provider, creating a WIF configuration in the Cloud Console, setting up organization access policies, and exchanging tokens for credentials.
+By the end, your workloads can authenticate using short-lived credentials derived from their existing OIDC identity.

 How OIDC WIF works

 Your workload obtains an OIDC token from your identity provider and sends it to the AI Object Storage WIF endpoint.
 CoreWeave validates the token against your WIF configuration, derives a role identity from the token’s iss (issuer) and sub (subject) claims, and returns a temporary Access Key / Secret Key pair for AI Object Storage.
 The role identity follows the format role/<ISSUER_URL>:<SUBJECT_USER_ID>.
 For example, if your IdP issues tokens with iss: https://idp.example.com and sub: svc-data-ingest, the derived role is role/https://idp.example.com:svc-data-ingest.
-What the returned credentials can do is determined by your organization access policies and optional bucket access policies, which must reference this role as a principal.
+Your organization access policies and optional bucket access policies determine what the returned credentials can do.
+These policies must reference this role as a principal.

 Workload Identity Federation only generates temporary credentials.
-It does not manage AI Object Storage organization access policies, bucket access policies, or Terraform state.
+It doesn’t manage AI Object Storage organization access policies, bucket access policies, or Terraform state.
 You must configure policies separately and ensure they reference the correct WIF role principal.

 Prerequisites